ramo/terraform-notes/05_remote-state.md

 ### Remote state
 - Terraform state data is written to remote data store like s3, HarshiCorp Consul, Terraform Cloud, Google cloud storage, Azure blob storage, etc.,
 - Remote backends like s3 supports **State Locking**.
-- State files get automatically loaded and uploaded from remote backend
+- State files get automatically loaded and uploaded from the remote backend
 - Most of the remote backends support encryption at rest and in transit, so more secure.

 #### S3 terraform remote state